bennyhuo/rx-marbles/docs/syntax.md

 The most interesting bit is the `+-A->` sequence which represents items emitted in time.

-The sequence consists of ASCII characters having a special meaning for the gnerator.
+The sequence consists of ASCII characters having a special meaning for the generator.

 * The `+` character is the starting point.
 Each timeline should have that.
 * The `-` character represents time advance step.